nicolasreichardt/scraping-CTF/README.md

 ## Overview

-This repository contains a python script designed to find the flags for the Hertie Workshop "Python Bots and Scrapers".
-A total of XXX flags were found...
+This repository contains a Python script developed to uncover hidden flags as part of a Capture The Flag (CTF) competition in the context of the Hertie Workshop on "Python Bots and Scrapers."
+A total of 63 flags were discovered, and the first three levels have been successfully completed.
-XXX levels were completed.

 ## Requirements

 - Python 3.7+
 - Required Python packages listed in `requirements.txt`
+- Functioning Selenium: correct version Chrome and ChromeDriver, ChromeDriver accessible from your system's PATH

 ## How to run the script